Night at the Crossroads

-Night at the Crossroads (La Nuit du carrefour) is a 1932 French film by Jean Renoir, based on the novel of the same title (known in English as Maigret at the Crossroads) by Georges Simenon and starring Renoir's brother Pierre Renoir as Simenon's popular detective, Inspector Maigret.
+Night at the Crossroads (La Nuit du carrefour) is a 1932 French crime film by Jean Renoir, based on the novel of the same title (known in English as Maigret at the Crossroads) by Georges Simenon and starring Renoir's brother Pierre Renoir as Simenon's popular detective, Inspector Maigret.

 The French director Jacques Becker, then apprentice to Renoir, worked as assistant director and production manager on the film.

+Plot

+The story concentrates on a gang of thieves who utilize a cross-road garage as the hideaway.